 Guarantees issued by banks, insurance companies or other financial institutions are contingent commitments issued to guarantee our performance under borrowing arrangements, such as bank overdraft facilities, tax and customs obligations and similar transactions or to ensure our performance under customer or vendor contracts.
 The terms of the guarantees are generally equal to the remaining term of the related debt or other obligations and are generally limited to two years or less.
-As of June 29, 2012, we had no guarantees applicable to our debt arrangements.
+As of June 28, 2013, we had no guarantees applicable to our debt arrangements.

 We have entered into commercial commitments in the normal course of business including surety bonds, standby letters of credit agreements and other arrangements with financial institutions primarily relating to the guarantee of future performance on certain contracts to provide products and services to customers.
-As of June 29, 2012, we had commercial commitments of \$88.7 million outstanding that were not recorded on our consolidated balance sheets as we have not historically had to pay out on the performance guarantees.
+As of June 28, 2013, we had commercial commitments of \$54.0 million outstanding that were not recorded on our consolidated balance sheets.
+We do not believe, based on historical experience and information currently available, that it is probable that any amounts will be required to be paid on the performance guarantees.